MitchellTesla/Python-3.9.1/README.md

 This “Python library” contains several different kinds of components, modifications, and experimental test branches created by Justin Mitchell.
 (MitchellTesla) Treat all branches besides 'main' as such!

-Keep notice that revisions and the experimental test branches may have bugs and issues from time to time.
+Keep notice that experimental branches may have bugs and issues from time to time.

 The 'main' branch has NO Modifications or Integrations to the Python 3.9.1 stable release, and the standard libraries archive can be downloaded and unpacked in main.